 Root canal treatment is an alternate procedure for a tooth extraction to preserve the damaged tooth.
 This is done when the tooth’s inner pulp is damaged or infected, causing you to have a toothache ranging from mild to severely painful.

-The reason why most people would opt for tooth extraction than to undergo a root canal treatment is due to the common misconceptions or myths associated with this procedure.
-Below are some common misconceptions or myths about root canal treatments.
+The reason why most people would opt for tooth extraction than to undergo a root canal treatment is due to the common misconceptions or myths associated with this procedure which we will share below.

 Root canal treatment is painful